jeanlunde/portfolioDemo/README.md

 I created this site for a portfolio show in the Spring of 2019.
 Its content represents some of the work I created for my various Visual Communications Technology (VCT) courses over the last two years.
 The navigation is not yet finished (functional).
+Also included is my graphic design for my exhibit.